-Law firm practice is extremely variable by size and specialty.
+Law firm practice can be extremely variable by size and specialty.
 Some students end up in large, national/international commercial law firms – these are the firms you typically see on campus during the OCI process.
 However you might consider a smaller firm, boutique or even a solo practice.
-Whether you are interested in a big firm or a smaller to mid-size firm, you should make an appointment with an OCS advisor we can help structure a job search strategy unique to you.
+Whether you are interested in a big firm or a smaller to mid-size firm, you should make an appointment with an OCS advisor so we can help structure a job search strategy unique to you.

 - Formalized training programs

 - Ability to specialize in complex legal issues

 - Good resources

 - Possibility of moving to different office within the firm

 - Prospects of partnership not so great